markreid/rotator/README.md

 # ROTATOR

-A simple web app for managing substitutions in sports that let have unlimited subs (ie, futsal.)
+A simple web app for managing player substitutions in sports that allow unlimited rotation (ie, futsal.)

+Set up your game, players and sub rules and Rotator will automatically calculate a subs plan that ensures the team equally shares the time on the field and bench.
+If you need to make unexpected subs, it'll help you track who still needs to be subbed and when.

 ## Usage